Go HomeAstrology Menu

 Home > Astrology > Mercurius > Dig Deeper Into Mercury

-Dig Deeper Into Mercury
+Dig Deeper Into Mercury (Hermes) with Dr Z

 Crossroads and Boundaries

-One can always be assured of meeting up with the messenger god Hermes wherever there are crossroads and boundaries.
-Sometimes he's the street sign keeping you informed of just exactly where you currently are by declaring that you're on the corner of 5th and Broad in Nashville, TN or on the corner of 10th and Williams in San Jose, CA.
+Today...
+Mercury/Hermes is the street sign keeping you informed of just exactly where you are by declaring that you're on the corner of 5th and Broad in Nashville, TN or on the corner of 10th and Williams in San Jose, CA.

-Hermes, ruler of Gemini and Virgo, crosses all the boundaries; and he is a god of contradictions.
-Hermes is the god of speech, and he is the god of silence.
+Mercury/Hermes (Mercury), ruler of Gemini and Virgo, crosses all the boundaries; he's a god of contradictions.
+Mercury/Hermes is the god of speech, and he is the god of silence.
 He is the eternal youth, puer aeternus; he is old man senex messenger to the dead.
 He is the hare; he is the tortoise.
 He is the grasshopper; he is the ant.
-He is the talisman of the slick talking, road savvy, traveling salesman who is continually chasing down the virtues of the farmer's virginal daughters.
-He is the protector of honest merchants and tavern owners.
-He is the patron and benefactor of pickpockets, highway bandits, thieves, rogues, liars, hucksters, and scoundrels.
-He is jester, joker, fool, prankster, trickster, magician, genius, shaman, and psychopomp.
+He is the talisman of the slick talking, road savvy, traveling salesman continually chasing down the virtues of the farmer's virginal daughters.

 We're In The Movies